 It cited as its source for the information The Times-Picayune of Nov.
 22, 2022.

-And while those disciplinary surely appear to have been over the top, they certainly did not rise to the level of the far more serious crimes of sexual abuse which the ad’s headline would naturally imply at first glance to anyone who reads no further.
+And while those disciplinary acts surely appear to have been over the top, they certainly did not rise to the level of the far more serious crimes of sexual abuse which the ad’s breathless headline implies at first glance to anyone who reads no further.

-In short, it’s gutter politics that’s beneath the dignity of what a judge’s election should be and does nothing to further the case for either candidate, both of whom should be running on the strict basis of interpretation of law as it applies to future cases coming before the State Supreme Court—and certainly not partisan politics.
+In short, it’s gutter politics that’s beneath the dignity of what a judge’s election should be and does nothing to further the case for either candidate, both of whom should be running on the strict basis of interpretation of law–and certainly not partisan politics–as it applies to future cases that might come before the State Supreme Court.

-As for Downing Edwards, her television ad promotes her as a “rock-solid Republican” even as a video image of President Ineptstein arriving at some event in an effort to link her campaign to his coattails.
+As for Downing-Edwards, her television ad promotes her as a “rock-solid Republican” even as a video image of President Ineptstein appears with him arriving at some event.
+It’s a not so thinly-veiled effort to link her campaign to his coattails.
 Likewise, her web page tells us in somewhat contradictory terms that she “has built her career on a conservative judicial philosophy” but with “respect for the rule of law, and an unwavering belief that judges must apply the law as written—not legislate from the bench.”

 It has long been my contention that candidates for judgeships should lay partisan politics and personal philosophies aside and restrict their qualifications to the singular premise of interpreting the law as it is written and not how one feels it should apply to their personal tenets.

-By adhering to that one principal is the only way a judge can be fair and impartial.
+Adhering to that one principle is the only way a judge can be fair and impartial.
 Any other consideration in handing down a ruling is nothing more than grandstanding in the tradition of Clarence Thomas.

 One last thought: at the bottom of that mailout attacking Burris was the disclaimer: “Paid for by Defend and Protect Louisiana: not authorized by any candidate of candidate’s committee.”

-But with only Burris and Downing-Edwards in the race, it may as well have had the name of her name all over it.
+But with only Burris and Downing-Edwards in the race, it may as well have had her name all over it.

 Discover more from Louisiana Voice